What you should know before you go Kayaking

 Know the Weather and Conditions

 Get the marine weather forecast before heading out on the water so you know what wind speed and wind direction you can expect to encounter.
 Marine weather forecasts are issued by Environment Canada and can be found at Marine Weather Forecast.
 A VHF hand-held marine radio can receive updates to the marine weather forecast while you are out paddling.

 Additional information from the following websites can also help you find out about the upcoming weather: Wind Finder, The Weather Network, and the National Oceanic and Atmospheric Administration (NOAA).

 Tides and Currents

 Learn how to read tide and current tables.
 Know how the tides and currents will affect your planned route during the time frame you will be out.
-Tide and current tables are produced by the Canadian Hydrographic Services and can be purchased in paper booklets or viewed online at Tide and Current Tables.
-Additional information on tides and currents can be found in handy apps, such as Aye Tides for smartphones and Mr Tides for laptop computers.
+Tide and current tables are produced by the Canadian Hydrographic Services and are available online at: Tide and Current Tables.
+Additional information on tides and currents can be found in handy apps, such as Aye Tides for smartphone.

 Avoid Wildlife Conflicts